inflatador/rs-pv2hvm/README.md

-# rc-pv2hvm
+# rs-pv2hvm
-a script that converts Rackspace Cloud Servers from PV to HVM mode
+a script that performs the following steps:
-# Not complete!
-This is pre-alpha software.
-README will be updated when this is ready.
+ - Build server from image
+ - Perform OS-level steps needed to support HVM mode
+ - Image server
+ - Set HVM mode flag on Cloud Server image
+ - Rebuild new server on top of server created in first step

 ## Use Case